Pink Out Day with Dining – Oct 18

 916 Tower Court Road, Storrs, CT 06268

-Accessible via the UConn Blue Line - bus stop is across the street from the pantry
+Accessible via the UConn Blue Line - bus stop is across the street from the pantry.

 A few designated parking spots are available for the pantry.

-HOW YOU CAN ASSIST THE PANTRY
+HOW YOU CAN ASSIST THE STORRS PANTRY

 PANTRY IS IN NEED OF THE FOLLOWING ITEMS:

-Canned goods, tuna, peanut butter, soups, and canned vegetables.
+Canned goods, tuna, cereal, peanut butter, soups, and canned vegetables.
 Home basics such as toilet paper, dish detergent, and clothes detergent.
 Toiletries such as shampoo, conditioner, and toothpaste.
 All food needs to be nonperishable.

 Why toiletries & home basics?
 Toiletries and home basics are frequently requested, and these items are typically unavailable from the food banks and local businesses that supply the pantry.